Account Number : 63245268

 Is this trip right for you.

-- This trip involves a lot of travel by speed boat between the various Galapagos Islands, the rides can be quite bumpy at times.
-The good news is that seasickness can often be managed with medication.
-Consult a health professional before your trip.
+- This trip involves a lot of travel by speedboat between the various Galapagos Islands.
+The rides can be quite bumpy at times, but the good news is that seasickness can often be managed with medication.
+Please consult a health professional to assess your suitability for such medication.

-- This trip does include snorkeling on multiple days throughout the itinerary.
-Confident swimming skills are required to take part in this tour.
+- This trip includes snorkelling on multiple days.
+Confident swimming skills are required to take part.
+Alternative activities will not be available.

 Accommodation